mastersaboffice/hrafn-annwn/README.md

 ## Contact

-For questions about the reference system (not hosting): open a Git issue with a minimal, reproducible context and the **Part(s)** you are discussing.
+For questions about the reference implementation (not hosting): open a Git issue with a minimal, reproducible context and the **Part(s)** you are discussing.
 Reviewers and models: follow the **GUIDE**; opinions without anchors will be ignored.

 ---